 The setup

-Before we even got to the real problems, we lost time to a wrong assumption.
-Arrow talks a lot about memory mapped I/O. Zero copy reads off disk. mmap as a first class citizen.
-We went in expecting to back our readers and writers with MappedByteBuffers and get that path for free.
+Before I even got to the real problems I lost time chasing a wrong assumption.
+Arrow talks a lot about memory mapped I/O and zero copy reads off disk, so I went in expecting to back my readers and writers with MappedByteBuffers and get that path for free.

-That story is true for the Python API.
-PyArrow has clean, well supported mmap integration.
-The Java API does not.
-There is no built in mmap backed reader or writer in Arrow’s Java libraries.
-The capability just isn’t there.
+That story is true if you’re using PyArrow, which has clean and well supported mmap integration.
+But the Java API simply doesn’t have a built in mmap backed reader or writer and the capability just isn’t there.

-So we tried building it ourselves.
+So I tried building it myself.
 Backed the write channel with MappedByteBuffers from FileChannel.map().
-It worked.
-It was also brutally slow.
-The problem is that Arrow’s IPC format issues many small irregular writes.
-Metadata blocks.
-Record batch headers.
-Body buffers.
-Dictionary blocks.
-The footer.
+It worked, but it was also brutally slow.
+Arrow’s IPC format issues many small irregular writes: metadata blocks, record batch headers, body buffers, dictionary blocks, the footer.
 MappedByteBuffer is not designed for that access pattern.
-You’re paying page fault overhead on every small write.
-The OS page cache strategy also doesn’t line up well with Arrow’s write sequencing.
-The throughput was significantly worse than a properly buffered FileOutputStream.
+You’re paying page fault overhead on every small write and the OS page cache strategy doesn’t line up well with Arrow’s write sequencing.
+The throughput was significantly worse than a properly buffered FileOutputStream, so I abandoned mmap on the write path entirely.

 The read side was a different story.
-Reads did benefit from mmap.
 Once an Arrow file is fully written and closed, its access pattern is much friendlier to memory mapping.
-You’re doing large sequential scans and random access seeks into known offsets.
-That is exactly what mmap is good at.
-The reader opens files through FileChannel.map(READ_ONLY, ...) and wraps the result for Arrow consumption:
+You’re doing large sequential scans and random access seeks into known offsets, which is exactly what mmap is good at:

 MappedByteBuffer mappedByteBuffer =